ashwnn/ashwin.lol/data/posts/getting-started-i2p.md

 - Open Firefox and go to your settings (`about:prefrences`)
 - Search for `Network Settings` and expand the settings.
 ![FireFox](https://safe.1m.cx/OtlkGV8E.png)
 - Once the modal opens, select `Manual proxy configuration` and enter as the following image shows.
-For HTTP Proxy and SSL enter `127.0.0.1` and for Port enter `4444`, then make sure you select SOCKS v5 and in the No Proxy for field enter `loaclhost, 127.0.0.1`.
+For HTTP Proxy and SSL enter `127.0.0.1` and for Port enter `4444`, then make sure you select SOCKS v5 and in the No Proxy for field enter `localhost, 127.0.0.1`.
 Then click OK.
 ![FireFox](https://safe.1m.cx/IbCoqbGf.png)
 - Once you have done that head over to your FireFox config by going to `about:config` and search for the property `media.peerConnection.ice.proxy_only` and set it to `true`.